openshift-cs/rosaworkshop/OSD4/4-deployment.md

 to build a new example application in Ruby.
 ```

-Equivalently you can also create this new project using the web UI by selecting "Application Console" at the top  then clicking on "+Create Project" button on the right.
+Equivalently you can also create this new project using the web UI by clicking on "Create Project" button on the left.

 ![UI Create Project](/images/OSD4/4-createnewproj.png)